Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon

 - Genius Bruiser: Koshimizu is as cunning as he is brutal.

-- Knife Nut: Fights Kiryu with a Tanto in his boss fight.
+- Knife Nut: Fights Kiryu with a Tanto in all of his boss fights though he doesn't pull it out in the 2nd fight until you hit his 2nd phase.

 - My Country, Right or Wrong: Koshimizu's loyalty is not to either Iwami but to the clan as a whole as Tsuneo was instructed by Daidoji to kill Tsuneo he performs the deed on the behalf of Tsuneo and Sugai as he had followed Heizo's orders beforehand.